-In the governmental fund financial statements, receivables associated with non-exchange transactions that will not be collected within the availability period have been recorded as deferred inflows of resources as unavailable revenue.
+Unearned revenue arises when assets are received before revenue recognition criteria have been satisfied.
+Grants and entitlements received before eligibility requirements are met are recorded as deferred inflows of resources from unearned revenue.
+On governmental fund financial statements, receivables associated with non-exchange transactions that will not be collected within the availability period have also been recorded as deferred inflows of resources.